A serious senior man listens attentively as a mid adult male bank employee explains the bank's mobile app.

 Steps in utilizing the backdoor Roth IRA strategy

-1. Set up and fund a traditional IRA with after-tax nondeductible contributions (that is, don’t claim a tax deduction for your contributions to the IRA even if you qualify for it).
+• Set up and fund a traditional IRA with after-tax nondeductible contributions (i.e., don’t claim a tax deduction for your contributions to the IRA even if you qualify for it).
 Be sure to file Form 8606 with the IRS for each year’s after-tax nondeductible contributions to your traditional IRA.

-3. Convert some or all of the assets from the traditional IRA by transferring them to the Roth IRA.
+• Convert some or all of the assets from the traditional IRA by transferring them to the Roth IRA.
 You can make this conversion at any point; however, as part of utilizing this backdoor Roth strategy, consider whether the conversion should be completed as soon as possible following the contribution in order to avoid taxes to the extent possible.
-Taxpayers often do so by December 31 of the year in which the after-tax nondeductible contribution was made.
+Taxpayers often convert their assets by December 31 of the year in which the after-tax nondeductible contribution was made.

 Understand the impacts

-Additionally, a conversion, including the backdoor Roth strategy, may not make sense if you plan to use the Roth IRA money soon after the conversion.
+Additionally, a conversion – including the backdoor Roth strategy – may not make sense if you plan to use the Roth IRA money soon after the conversion.
 You could face a 10% early withdrawal penalty if you withdraw funds from a Roth IRA within five years of a conversion.
-More specifically, there are a number of 5-year restrictions that come along with tax consequences for Roth IRA distributions:

-• However, Roth IRA distribution amounts attributable to a Roth conversion have a separate timing consideration.
-Each Roth conversion has its own 5-year timeframe for determining if the IRS’s 10% early withdrawal penalty applies.
-Unless you meet the applicable 5-year timeframe, the early withdrawal penalty could apply to the amount previously included in income for the conversion – the dollars you already paid taxes on – unless an exception applies.
+Additionally, when taking a distribution of amounts attributable to a Roth conversion, you should keep in mind that each Roth conversion has its own five-year time frame for determining if the IRS’s 10% early withdrawal penalty applies.
+Unless you meet the applicable five-year time frame, the early withdrawal penalty could apply to the amount previously included in income for the conversion – the dollars you already paid taxes on – unless an exception applies.

 If the ordinary income tax due when you convert (if any) is paid from the converted funds, less money will be available to grow in the tax-favored Roth IRA.
 Also, using converted funds to pay the tax could mean you would need to pay the 10% early withdrawal penalty on those amounts.
 The tax and penalty together could cause the cost of conversion to outweigh the benefits of future tax-free withdrawals.
 So, you should think about whether it makes sense to use non-IRA funds to pay any ordinary income tax due as a result of the conversion.